Seven Stories Press

 How do we create a universe of truthful and verifiable information, available to everyone?
 In The New Enlightenment and the Fight to Free Knowledge, MIT Open Learning’s Peter B. Kaufman describes the powerful forces that have purposely crippled our efforts to share knowledge widely and freely.

 The New Enlightenment and the Fight to Free Knowledge maps out the opportunities to mobilize for the fight ahead of us.
 With the Internet and other means of media production and distribution – video especially – at hand, knowledge institutions like universities, libraries, museums, and archives have a special responsibility now to counter misinformation, disinformation, and fake news – and especially efforts to control the free flow of information.
-The text draws up a progressive agenda for how today’s free thinkers can band together now to fight and win.
+The text draws up a progressive agenda for how today’s free thinkers can band together now to fight this fight – and to win it.
 The New Enlightenment and the Fight to Free Knowledge is a rousing call to action that expands the definition of what it means to be a citizen in the 21st century.

 “Peter B. Kaufman's call for a new Enlightenment couldn't be more timely, or more necessary.
 His polemic against those who purport to own knowledge shows that knowledge is freedom and can belong to all or to none.
 The choice is ours.”